halvtomat/KTH-AI/hmm/theory_answers.md

 ## Q4
 All neccessary information about the previous observations exist in xi.
+The observations are conditionaly independent from each other.

 ## Q5
 Both are (hidden state amount) * (length of sequence) big.